5 Restaurants Around Ireland For A Food-Filled Overnight Escape - The Gloss Magazine

-5 Restaurants For A Food-Filled Overnight Escape
+5 Restaurants Around Ireland For A Food-Filled Overnight Escape

 King Sitric, Howth

 A cosy and intimate seafood bar with the faintest whiff of a maritime theme, which comes as no great surprise given the waterside location.
-Suffice to say, if you are seafood averse, this may not be the best choice for an overnight escape but if gorging on spanking fresh Dublin Bay prawns, lobster and crab is your idea of true love, then you have hit the jackpot.
-King Sitric has eight guestrooms with breath taking views over Balscadden Bay making it the perfect choice for an overnight dinner date.
-Double rooms from €170 plus dinner. www.kingsitric.ie
+Suffice to say, if you are seafood averse this may not be the best choice for an overnight escape, but if gorging on spanking fresh Dublin Bay prawns, lobster and crab is your idea of true love, then you have hit the jackpot.
+King Sitric has eight guestrooms with breath taking views over Balscadden Bay making it the perfect choice for an overnight dinner date. @king_sitric

 Lagom Restaurant & Townhouse, Kenmare

 Located smack bang in the centre of Kenmare, a sleepover in Lagom offers the best of both worlds.
-With the vibrant town on your doorstep, you are never more than a short walk back to your room should you run out of steam, and dinner in Lagom is reason in itself to visit Kenmare.
-The Swedish word lagom translates to ‘not too much, not too little, just right’ which inspires a menu that is both seasonal and terroir based, reflecting all that is great about the local produce.
-Add to that the meat, fish and some vegetables are cooked over charcoal and oak wood and I think this could be quite the overnight escape.
-Rooms from €150, plus dinner. www.lagomkenmare.com
+With the vibrant town on your doorstep, you’re never more than a short walk back to your room should you run out of steam, and dinner in Lagom is reason in itself to visit Kerry.
+The Swedish word lagom translates to ‘not too much, not too little, just right’ which inspires a menu that’s both seasonal and terroir based, reflecting all that is great about the local produce.
+Add to that the meat, fish and some vegetables are cooked over charcoal and oak wood, and I think this could be quite the overnight escape. @lagom_kenmare

-Aherne’s, Youghal
+Aherne’s, Cork

-A family run business since 1923, Aherne’s in Youghal originally began life as a traditional pub and shop selling everything from a pint of Guinness to a pound of butter before pivoting to a seafood restaurant with boutique accommodation.
+A family-run business since 1923, Aherne’s in Youghal originally began life as a traditional pub and shop, selling everything from a pint of Guinness to a pound of butter before pivoting to a seafood restaurant with boutique accommodation.
 Today, there are a variety of rooms to choose from along with dining options in the bar or restaurant.
 Should the sun deign to shine, there is even an al fresco terrace to soak up the sun.
-Dinner B&B packages from €280. www.ahernes.net
+Heaven. @ahernes_youghal

 Pin It on Pinterest